 Jernigan Capital (JCAP) Rating Increased to B- at TheStreet

-Jernigan Capital (NYSE:JCAP) was upgraded by equities research analysts at TheStreet from a “c” rating to a “b-” rating in a research note issued on Monday.
+Jernigan Capital (NYSE:JCAP) was upgraded by equities research analysts at TheStreet from a “c” rating to a “b-” rating in a research note issued to investors on Monday, March 26th.

-Several other brokerages have also issued reports on JCAP.
-Zacks Investment Research upgraded shares of Jernigan Capital from a “hold” rating to a “buy” rating and set a $23.00 target price for the company in a research report on Tuesday, November 28th.
-KeyCorp set a $22.00 target price on shares of Jernigan Capital and gave the company a “buy” rating in a research report on Tuesday, March 6th.
-B. Riley set a $25.00 target price on shares of Jernigan Capital and gave the company a “buy” rating in a research report on Friday, February 9th.
-Finally, ValuEngine lowered shares of Jernigan Capital from a “buy” rating to a “hold” rating in a research report on Thursday, November 30th.
-One analyst has rated the stock with a sell rating, three have assigned a hold rating and five have issued a buy rating to the company.
-Jernigan Capital currently has an average rating of “Hold” and a consensus price target of $23.50.
+Other analysts also recently issued reports about the stock.
+B. Riley set a $25.00 target price on shares of Jernigan Capital and gave the stock a “buy” rating in a research report on Friday, February 9th.
+Zacks Investment Research downgraded shares of Jernigan Capital from a “hold” rating to a “strong sell” rating in a research report on Wednesday, March 14th.
+ValuEngine downgraded shares of Jernigan Capital from a “buy” rating to a “hold” rating in a research report on Thursday, November 30th.
+Finally, KeyCorp set a $22.00 price target on shares of Jernigan Capital and gave the company a “buy” rating in a report on Tuesday, March 6th.
+One investment analyst has rated the stock with a sell rating, three have given a hold rating and five have assigned a buy rating to the company’s stock.
+The company presently has a consensus rating of “Hold” and an average price target of $23.50.

 Jernigan Capital Company Profile